agohr/math_tutor/readme.md

 - `--problem_dir` (str): Path to the directory containing a .json file of questions, relative to the `test` directory.

 This will make requests to the OpenAI API asynchronously by creating one thread per test case.

+Batch processing mode, or more precisely batch processing mode run by specificshell scripts (see below), is used for the bulk of the evaluation work in our paper.

 ## Configuration